xhilmi/kubernetes/README.md

-# Preparing to be DevOps
+# Kubernetes + MicroK8s
-- This is step to install docker + kubernetes on Linux Ubuntu
+Preparing to install microservices Kubernetes to build containerization on your Cloud VM like a pods.
-- Tested on Ubuntu in Google Cloud Platform
+Tested on Ubuntu in Google Cloud Platform